Coleus Blooms: What They Look Like, and Whether You Should Let Them Grow

 When and Why Coleus Plants Flower

-How Flowering Impacts Coleus Foliage
+How Flowering Impacts Foliage

 How Long Coleus Flowers Typically Last

-Coleus blooms generally last one to three weeks, depending on weather conditions and plant health.
+Coleus blooms generally last two to three weeks, depending on weather conditions and plant health.
 In cooler, mild weather, flowers tend to last longer, while heat or drought can shorten their lifespan.
 Once the blooms fade, the plant often begins seed production, which can further weaken foliage growth.
 Removing spent blooms promptly can help maintain plant vigor.
 If left alone, the flowering stems will eventually dry out and can be pruned away.

-Should You Let Coleus Plants Flower?
+Should You Let Coleus Flower?

 Pros and Cons of Allowing Blooms to Develop

+Allowing Coleus to bloom can attract beneficial pollinators like bees and hummingbirds.
+It also gives the plant a more natural, seasonal appearance.
 On the downside, flowering can lead to leggier growth and less vibrant foliage.
 If left unchecked, the plant may put most of its energy into seeds rather than leaves.
 Gardeners who prioritize lush foliage often find deadheading to be the better option.

 How to Deadhead Coleus Blooms